drinkbird/drinkbird.github.io/_posts/blog/2017-09-24-code-churn.md

 The Zone (also known as Flow) is a state of consciousness we often reach after concentrating on a task for some time without being interrupted.
 Attention is increased, focus gets sharper and thoughts flow effortlessly.
 Athletes and musicians achieve their best performance in that state.

-It's a popular belief amongst programmers that we as well perform our best while in the Zone.
+It's a popular belief among programmers that we as well perform our best while in the Zone.
 Although that's a decent assumption, it's not a very accurate one.

 Musicians and athletes perform well in the Zone because their practice is mostly consisted of repeatable actions that exercise both muscle and standard memory.